RoboCop (character): Characteristics

 Police officer Alex Murphy is serving with the Detroit Police Department when its funding and administration is taken over by the private corporation, Omni Consumer Products (OCP).
 Murphy is a devout Irish Catholic and a mild-mannered family man, living with his wife, Ellen (Nancy in the television series, Clara in the 2014 remake), and his son, Jimmy (James Daniel "Jimmy" Murphy in RoboCop: The Series (see ep.
 06, "Zone Five"), David in the 2014 remake).
 Murphy starts mimicking his son's television hero, T.J.
-Lazer, by twirling his gun whenever he took down a criminal.
+Lazer, who twirled his gun whenever he took down a criminal.
 Murphy's psychological profile states that he was top of his class at the police academy and possesses a fierce sense of duty.
 This dedication explains why Murphy exhibits none of the negative attitudes and statements shared by his fellow officers when he is transferred to the Metro West Precinct, the most violent area of Old Detroit.
 The police dissatisfaction is the result of OCP's deliberate mismanagement, and penny-pinching, which led to the deaths of many police officers in the precinct.